Rajpratik71/linux-manPages/ss.md

               Display vsock sockets (alias for -f vsock).

        -f FAMILY, --family=FAMILY
               Display sockets of type FAMILY.
-Currently the following fami‐ lies are supported: unix, inet, inet6, link, netlink, vsock.
+Currently the following families are supported: unix, inet, inet6, link, netlink, vsock.

        -A QUERY, --query=QUERY, --socket=QUERY
               List of socket tables to dump, separated by commas.
-The follow‐ ing identifiers are understood: all, inet, tcp, udp, raw, unix, packet,  netlink,  unix_dgram,   unix_stream,   unix_seqpacket,
-              packet_raw,    packet_dgram,    dccp,    sctp,    vsock_stream,
+The following identifiers are understood: all, inet, tcp, udp, raw, unix, packet, netlink, unix_dgram, unix_stream,  unix_seqpacket, packet_raw, packet_dgram, dccp, sctp, vsock_stream, vsock_dgram.
-              vsock_dgram.

        -D FILE, --diag=FILE
               Do not display anything, just dump raw information about TCP sockets to FILE after applying filters.
 If FILE is - stdout is used.

        -F FILE, --filter=FILE
               Read filter information from FILE.
-Each line of FILE is inter‐ preted  like  single command line option.
+Each line of FILE is interpreted like single command line option.
 If FILE is - stdin is used.

        FILTER := [ state STATE-FILTER ] [ EXPRESSION ]
               Please take a look at the official documentation for details regarding filters.

 STATE-FILTER
        STATE-FILTER allows to construct arbitrary set of states to match.
-Its syntax is sequence of keywords state and exclude followed  by  identi‐ fier of state.
+Its syntax is sequence of keywords state and exclude followed by identifier of state.

        Available identifiers are:

-              All  standard TCP states: established, syn-sent, syn-recv, fin- wait-1, fin-wait-2, time-wait,  closed,  close-wait,  last-ack,
-              listening and closing.
+              All standard TCP states: established, syn-sent, syn-recv, fin-wait-1, fin-wait-2, time-wait, closed, close-wait, last-ack, listening and closing.

               all - for all the states